ChihiroJP/LearningDirectX12/README.md

 A **tactical cargo-push puzzle game** on a danger grid with a **cyber/neon aesthetic**.

 - **Objective**: Push a cargo cube from the left edge to the right edge of a grid
+- **Movement**: WASD to push cargo (player walks into cargo to push it), E + WASD to pull cargo (player pulls cargo toward themselves, solves wall-stuck situations)
 - **Danger**: Towers around the grid perimeter fire patterned attacks (row sweeps, column strikes, area blasts, tracking shots) with telegraphed warnings on affected tiles
 - **Puzzle**: Some paths are blocked by walls that can only be destroyed by baiting tower attacks onto them
 - **Hazards**: Fire (DOT), lightning (periodic burst), spike traps (damage + stun), ice (slow), crumbling tiles (break after stepping)